localstack/docs/content/en/user-guide/aws/batch/index.md

 }
 ```

 ### Submit a job to the job queue

-Finally after all this setup, we can run a compute job.

-This command runs a job on the queue that we set up previously, overriding the container command to run: `sh -c "sleep 5; pwd"`.
+You can now run a compute job.
+This command runs a job on the queue that you have set up previously, overriding the container command to run: `sh -c "sleep 5; pwd"`.
 This command simulates work being done in the container.

+Run the following command to submit a job to the job queue using the [`SubmitJob`](https://docs.aws.amazon.com/cli/latest/reference/batch/submit-job.html) API:

 {{< command >}}
 $ awslocal batch submit-job \